parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/living-with-parkinsons.md

   - <a href="/learn/living-with-parkinsons/practical-advice/reading-writing-and-technology" class="internal-link">_Reading, Writing & Technology_</a>
   - <a href="/learn/living-with-parkinsons/practical-advice/travel" class="internal-link">_Travel_</a>
   - <a href="/learn/living-with-parkinsons/practical-advice/work-and-caring" class="internal-link">_Work & Caring_</a>

+The information on the Practical Advice pages was correct at the time of publishing. _Live Well with Parkinson’s_ does not take responsibility for the accuracy of information within these pages or that found by visiting a link on this site.
+The content is for your information and should not be used as legal advice.

 - _**Planning and Future Care**_ guides you through planning for the future, a process that often involves conversations with you, your family and healthcare professionals.
 This section covers 3 key topics:
   1. _Progression of Symptoms_ (it is important to remember that symptom progression varies widely among individuals with Parkinson’s).
   2. _Future Care Options_ – thinking about your future care and decision making, including Lasting Power of Attorney (LPA) and Living Wills.